extrange/personal-blog/docs/blog-posts/2022-05-22-my-self-hosting-journey.md

     btrfs send /mnt/storage/snapshot.2022-05-18/ | btrfs receive /mnt/sdc1

     # To instead send an incremental snapshot:
-    # Note: the parent snapshot must be on the receiving drive
+    # Note: the parent snapshot must exist on the receiving drive
-    btrfs send -p <path to parent snapshot> | btrfs receive /mnt/sdc1
+    btrfs send -p <path to parent snapshot on sending drive> <subvol> | btrfs receive /mnt/sdc1
     ```

-    The parent subvolume UUID must be in one of the receiving drive subvolume's 'Received UUID', in order for the incremental `send` operation to work.
+    The UUID of the parent subvolume (in the sending drive) must be in one of the receiving drive subvolume's 'Received UUID', in order for the incremental `send` operation to work.
 See below for an example:

     Target volume with 2 snapshots, `server-2022-05-18` followed by `snapshot.test`: